krry/krry.github.io/_posts/2021-06-25-projects-i-would-love-to-work-on.md

 ### But are we really done for?

-Or are we feeling the whiplash of a massive cultural inflection point as sovereignty infects the populace much-slower-than-light-but-nearly-5G speed?
+Or are we feeling the whiplash of a massive cultural inflection point as sovereignty infects the populace at much-slower-than-light-but-nearly-5G speed?

 Last March I saw the skies clear and heard the birds sing as never before.
 That was two weeks after the Great Pause.
 What might happen, how might we heal, if we were to slow down to a sustainable pace for good?

-After over a year of lockdown (that wasn't even a word before 2020!) we've each and all had an excruciating but bountiful opportunity to reflect and redirect: to isolate our needs from our wants, to find compassion for ourselves, our neighbors, and all beings (except mosquitos), to shift into a mindset of abundance and ease.
+After over a year of lockdown (was that even a word before 2020!?) we've each and all had an excruciating but bountiful opportunity to reflect and redirect: to isolate our needs from our wants, to find compassion for ourselves, our neighbors, and all beings (except mosquitos), to shift into a mindset of abundance and ease.

 And yet I notice subliminal rage returning to the dance of traffic.
-Stories of random acts of intolerant, John-Wickesque violence crop up uninvited in furtive propaganda notifications.
+Stories of random acts of intolerant, John-Wickesque violence crop up uninvited in furtive social media propaganda notifications.
 New old forests continue to burn spontaneously, while novel variants of that pesky virus emerge to plague and haunt us.

 In these odd times, as at any time, we must ask, what is worth working on?
 What would I love to work on?
 What will the world pay me to work on?
 Where do these sets intersect?